 - In heavy smoke, give up acres to gain control.

-Many techniques can help reduce the exposure of personnel to heavy smoke, such as:
+Many techniques, including the following, can help reduce the exposure of personnel to heavy smoke.

-- Rotating people out of the heaviest smoke area may be the single most effective method.
+- Rotate people out of the heaviest smoke area; this may be the single most effective method.

-- Locate camps and incident command posts in areas that are not prone to inversions.
+- Locate camps and Incident Command Posts in areas not prone to inversions.

 - Minimize snag falling, consistent with safety concerns, to avoid putting heavy fuels on the ground that will require mop-up.

-- Changing firing patterns and pre-burning (black lining) during less severe conditions can greatly reduce exposure to smoke.
+- Change firing patterns and pre-burning (black lining) during less severe conditions to greatly reduce exposure to smoke.

 Incident Management Situation Report (IMSR)